omnata-labs/dbt-omnata-push/README.md

 ```
 You should only need to do this under instruction from Omnata staff.

+### Managing multiple app environments

+One of the many benefits of dbt is that you develop on branches of code that execute in different target environments.
+This means you can merge a code change knowing that it yielded the expected result already.

+Omnata Push supports this model by allowing you to target different apps via different External Functions, which can be selected based on the dbt target.

+By default, dbt-omnata-push expects the External Functions to exist in the database and schema defined in the current target, but you can override this with `project.yml` vars like so:

+vars:
+  omnata_functions_database: OMNATA_FUNCTIONS
+  omnata_functions_schema: |
+      {%- elif target.name == "prod"  -%} PRODUCTION
+      {%- else -%} SANDBOX
+      {%- endif -%}

+For example, if you have a production Salesforce environment as well as a sandbox, simply create the following
 ### Incremental/partial loads

 Instead of using the standard `is_incremental` approach, instead use the `full-refresh-salesforce` flag to narrow down which records to include in the load.